Pregnancy/ maternity related dismissals

 Included in the Employment Rights Bill.

-Further regulations will be required as to the detail of the right, in particular what relationship to the person would be required in respect of the bereavement – although one would assume that the Government would use the existing definition of ‘dependant’ for these purposes.
-It is unclear whether this is one of the targeted areas on which the Government plans to consult in 2025.
+Further regulations will be required as to the detail of the right, in particular what relationship to the person would be required in respect of the bereavement – although one would assume that the Government would use the existing definition of “dependant” for these purposes.
+The Government Roadmap indicates that it will consult on bereavement leave in Autumn 2025 and that the measure will take effect in 2027, although a specific date is not provided.

 Sources

-Plan to Make Work Pay, Employment Rights Bill, Next Steps to Make Work Pay, 5 March 2025 amendments to the Employment Rights Bill.
+Plan to Make Work Pay, Employment Rights Bill, Next Steps to Make Work Pay, 5 March 2025 amendments to the Employment Rights Bill, Roadmap for Implementation of the Employment Rights Bill, 7 July 2025 amendments.